UltherEgo/kind-cluster/README.md

 The complete cluster configuration is located in `k8s/kind-config.yaml`

-Kind builds the cluster in containers, so you can restore the cluster by running containers, eg.
+kind builds the cluster in containers, so you can restore the cluster by running containers, eg.
 ```bash
 docker ps -a
 CONTAINER ID   IMAGE                  COMMAND                  CREATED       STATUS          PORTS                                                                 NAMES